dkcha/PoEEasySearch/poe_project_bootstrap.md

-# Path of Exile Trade Helper - Abyss Jewels Edition - Updated Project Bootstrap
+# Path of Exile Trade Helper - Abyss Jewels Edition - Project Bootstrap v2.0

 ## Project Overview
 A specialized browser extension focused exclusively on Abyss Jewel trading in Path of Exile.
-Features advanced fuzzy search, intelligent tier selection, and seamless auto-fill integration with the official trade site.
+Features advanced fuzzy search, intelligent tier selection, seamless auto-fill integration with the official trade site, and user-configurable speed controls.
 This version is intentionally scoped to Abyss Jewels only to ensure rock-solid core functionality before expanding to other item types.

 ## 🎯 PROJECT SCOPE - ABYSS JEWELS ONLY
 **Supported Items**: 4 Abyss Jewel types exclusively